Team29Cosc310/assignment2/README.md

 ### Please note: As this app is designed to be used internally, there is no option to create a personal account.
 Accounts must be created by and given permission by admins.
+### *App tested on Google Pixel 3a, may not look correct on all mobile devices or tablets.*

 ---